david-rockwood/fimpad/README.md

 [[[s]]]Assist.[[[u]]]Sup?[[[/u]]]
 ```

 You can have multiple chat blocks in a single text document.
 A new [[[system]]] tag denotes a new independent chat with its own chat history.
+However, any chat tags that appear within other chat tags will be ignored by the FIMpad generation parser.
+So you won't be able to execute chat tags that are within other chat tags.

 You can use [[[N]]] tags within chat blocks.
 But you cannot use chat blocks within [[[N]]] tags.